 The tropical showers that the island experience during the rainy season never last that long, usually a brief 5-10 minutes and the sun comes out again as soon as the rain shower stops so you really don’t take much notice of it.

-The average temperature in St Martin is 80.6°F and it would peak at around 89.6°F. The temperature in St Martin would rarely go below 68°F so it really is nice all year around therefore I believe the best time to visit St Martin is anytime of the year.
-St Maarten’s weather in February and March would have the less than average rainfall.
+The average temperature in St Martin is 80.6°F and it would peak at around 89.6°F. The temperature in St Martin would rarely go below 68°F so it really is nice all year round therefore I believe the best time to visit St Martin is any time of the year.
+St Martin’s weather in February and March would have the less than average rainfall.

+However, it is a little bit cooler in the evenings.
 The best thing about the rainy season in St Martin (June – December) is that daylight is a few hours longer so you can do more on the island before the beautiful sunset arrives.

 Average temperatures and precipitation on St. Martin

 |Rainfall in inches

 |Temp. in °F

 |Water Temp. in °F

-How busy does St Maarten/St Martin get?
+3. How busy does St Maarten/St Martin get?

 There is nothing more frustrating than being stuck in traffic while you are on vacation.
-Nobody needs a vacation to be stressful so if you are like me and feel you deal with enough traffic back home – travel in the off season so you ensure you get from A to B in a jiffy.
+Nobody needs a vacation to be stressful so if you are like me and feel you deal with enough traffic back home – travel in the off-season so you ensure you get from A to B in a jiffy.

 I know when I travel during busy times, I do stress about getting reservations at the best restaurants, so it definitely provides ease of mind to know that if you travel in the low season, once you book in advance you are sure to get a reservation along with a great table.

-I must say I love when the beaches are less crowded and you can just sit back and relax and listen the sounds of waves swooshing back and forth against the sand.
-When the beaches are busy, you can easily get distracted by people around you.
+I must say I love when the beaches are less crowded and you can just sit back and relax and listen to the sounds of waves swooshing back and forth against the sand.
+When the beaches are busy, you can easily get distracted by the people around you.

-Offers and Discounts in St Martin/St Maarten?
+5. Offers and Discounts in St Martin/St Maarten?

 Absolutely, St Martin is still an excellent choice for your honeymoon and a lot of our honeymoon clients come back every year for their anniversary to revisit the memories.

 St Martin/Maarten can be as wild or laid back as you like.
 The island has a mix of both so it suits a lot of couples.
-As the island is split by two countries – the french side would be the more relaxed and romantic version with beachside gourmet restaurants while the Dutch side has the fun nightlife.
+As the island is split by two countries – the french side would be the more relaxed and romantic version with beach side gourmet restaurants while the Dutch side has the fun nightlife.

 When you are on honeymoon, you just want to switch off, unwind and relax after a stressful few months of planning one of the biggest events of your life, and what better place to do this then on the beach in St Martin.
 If you are interested in a honeymoon in St Martin or a very special couples vacation please view my previous blog post on Honeymoon villas in St Martin

-Dining and Activities?
+7. Dining and Activities?